VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

     	Compression method for syslog messages received at the corresponding -syslog.listenAddr.udp.
 Supported values: none, gzip, deflate.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#compression
     	Supports an array of values separated by comma or specified via multiple flags.
     	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.extraFields.tcp array
+    	Fields to add to logs ingested via the corresponding -syslog.listenAddr.tcp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#adding-extra-fields
+    	Supports an array of values separated by comma or specified via multiple flags.
+    	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.extraFields.udp array
+    	Fields to add to logs ingested via the corresponding -syslog.listenAddr.udp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#adding-extra-fields
+    	Supports an array of values separated by comma or specified via multiple flags.
+    	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.ignoreFields.tcp array
+    	Fields to ignore at logs ingested via the corresponding -syslog.listenAddr.tcp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#dropping-fields
+    	Supports an array of values separated by comma or specified via multiple flags.
+    	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -syslog.ignoreFields.udp array
+    	Fields to ignore at logs ingested via the corresponding -syslog.listenAddr.udp.
+See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/#dropping-fields
+    	Supports an array of values separated by comma or specified via multiple flags.
+    	Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -syslog.listenAddr.tcp array
     	Comma-separated list of TCP addresses to listen to for Syslog messages.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/syslog/
     	Supports an array of values separated by comma or specified via multiple flags.